adam-cyclones/didi/README.md

 ### TODO:
 - setup this repo for contribution
 - create some issues
+- addreess all What doesnt work
+- Make a cool video, (can do this now as the thing works enough to demonstrate the concept)

 ### How it works:
 - TSC successfully converts all common.js to ESmodule format, js and ts should be supported but not tested both - just javascript.